OWASP/wstg/template/999-Foo_Testing/3-Format_for_HTTP_Request_Response.md

 ```

 - Try to keep the blocks small.
-- Use ellipsis `...` to show that the message is truncated if it helps the clarity of the article.
+- Use brackets and ellipsis `[...]` to show that the message is truncated if it helps the clarity of the article.

 The following section is a sample article snippet with HTTP messages and a description of the formatting.